-With their attractive new look, streamlined navigation and user flow, updated content and accessibility, the First Presbyterian Church is finally able to highlight events and fundraisers, reach members remotely, and spread the Good Word with ease.
-We trained the staff on how to update the site, and they’ve informed us that they’ve seen a huge increase in prayer requests submitted online.
+With their attractive new look, updated navigation, streamlined user flow, and improved content and accessibility, First Presbyterian Church is finally able to highlight events and fundraisers, reach members remotely, and spread the Good Word with ease.
+We trained the staff on how to update the site and they’ve informed us that they’ve seen a huge increase in prayer requests submitted online.

-When the First Presbyterian Church approached TechArk, their website was outdated, not mobile-friendly, and lacked userflow—the guiding path for a website visitor to follow.
-With a crowded menu, excessive amount of pages, childish aesthetic, and slow load time (videos were being directly uploaded to the site) TechArk was happy to step in as savior and advisor, lighting the way in these technically troubled times.
+When First Presbyterian Church approached TechArk, their website was outdated, not mobile-friendly, and lacked a good user flow—the guiding path for a website visitor to follow.
+With a crowded menu, excessive amount of pages, childish aesthetic, and slow load time (videos were being directly uploaded to the site) TechArk was happy to step in to advise, lighting the way in these technically troubled times.

-By consolidating redundant content, updating the menu to be more clear, adding a new calendar feature for events, and updating the mobile display to look great on laptops, tablets, and mobile devices as well as desktop, we were halfway there.
+By consolidating redundant content, updating the menu to be more clear, adding a new calendar feature for events, and updating the mobile display to look great on both desktop and mobile devices, we were halfway there.

 Our graphic designers resurrected the look and feel, bringing it back to life in the modern era with bright colors, interactive elements, and an emphasis on the beautiful oceanfront location.
 Our developers were also hard at work integrating Soundcloud so that sermons could be uploaded there and streamed from the site, improving the page load speed tenfold.